allan-lee-0724/First-Repo/Java_Notes/Java-intro.md

 ## Interfaces
 If Classes are blueprints for objects, Interfaces are more like contract agreements for classes.
 If a class "implements" an interface it is like an agreement has been made that the class will, somehow, implement the features of the interface.
 Interfaces are also unique in that a class can implement multiple interfaces, whereas only a single class can be extended

+## When to use Abstract vs. Interface
+If the only thing that needs to be shared is methods then use an interface If you also need to share fields (variables associated with the objects) then use an Abstract class